feiphoon/github-workshop/slides/slides.md

 ---
 # Git vs Github

-- Git != Github
+- **Git != Github**

-- Github: a web application that allows people to store and collaborate on a project.
+- **Github:** a web application that allows people to store and collaborate on a project.
 Today we'll learn to use this!

-- Git: the underlying magic/the engine under the hood, that manages contribution history and order.
+- **Git:** the underlying magic/the engine under the hood, that manages contribution history and order.

 ---
 # Basic Git Concepts

 1. **Repository:** a project.
 2. **Branch:** a collection of changes.
-3. **Master:** the "default" branch, that is the most recent, fully-approved version of the project.
+3. **Master:** the "default" branch, also the most recent, fully-approved version of the project.
 4. **Commit:** a saved change on a branch.
-So branches are groups of changes, hopefully with a common theme.
+So branches are groups of changes with a common objective.
 5. **Pull request (PR)**: a request to add your branch of changes to `master`.
 6. **Merge**: the action that accepts your branch into the master branch.

 ---
-# Today's learning objectives
+# Today's learning objectives +++++

 - Use these basic Git concepts on a project, using the Github web UI.